Fixed-Asset-Ratio-Trading/fixed-ratio-trading/README.md

 ## Security Considerations

-- All operations are atomic
+-   All operations aim to be atomic.
-- Overflow checks are implemented for all arithmetic operations
+-   Comprehensive overflow checks are implemented for arithmetic operations.
-- Fee collection is enforced for all operations
+-   Fee collection is enforced.
-- Pool state is protected by PDA ownership
+-   Pool state and vaults are protected by PDA ownership and derivation logic.
-- Token transfers use SPL Token program for security
+-   Token transfers rely on the security of the SPL Token program.
+-   **New Considerations for Dual LP Model**:
+    -   The 1:1 minting of LP tokens for one-sided deposits is simple but means LP token value is directly tied to the specific token deposited, not a share of the *overall* pool value in the same way as a traditional AMM LP token.
+    -   Users must understand that providing liquidity for one side (e.g., Token A) means their ability to withdraw Token A depends on Token A being present in the pool, which can be depleted by swaps.
+    -   The ratio is fixed, so there is no impermanent loss in the traditional sense, but liquidity can become imbalanced.